UGM’s Response to Cases of COVID-19

 - Following health recommendations of the health authority.

-- Making PPE available for all staff, executing a deep clean of all relevant areas and our 601 East Hastings facility, and enhancing sanitation efforts across the board.
+- Making PPE available for all staff and tenants, executing a deep clean of all relevant areas and our 601 East Hastings facility, and enhancing sanitation efforts across the board.

-- Reducing the number of staff on premises at UGM, implementing social distancing measures, and continuing to screen guests for any symptoms while working with health authorities to best care for those in need.
+- Implementing social distancing measures, and continuing to screen guests for any symptoms while working with health authorities to best care for those in need.

-- Making masks available for tenants and guests who request one
+- Making masks available for guests who request one

 - Notifying our staff and residents on how to prevent and recognize COVID-19